-- 1) Degradation of wetlands from agriculture. - 2) Lack of integrated approach to the use of wetlands between Government agencies. - 3) Disturbance. - 4) Increasing human population and concentration of people along watercourses. - 5) Use of insecticides for control of insect 'pests' such as Mosquitoes and Tsetse-flies might also adversely affect food availability.
-DDT is still used for spraying mosquitoes and washing out of containers into watercourses may cause problems. - 6) Hunting pressure (?)
+- 1) Degradation of wetlands from agriculture. - 2) Lack of integrated approach to the use of wetlands between Government agencies. - 3) Disturbance. - 4) Increasing human population and concentration of people along watercourses. - 5) Lack of integrated approach to the use of wetlands between Government agencies. - 6) Use of insecticides for control of insect 'pests' such as Mosquitoes and Tsetse-flies might also adversely affect food availability.
+DDT is still used for spraying mosquitoes and washing out of containers into watercourses may cause problems. - 7) Hunting pressure?